1968 – ANGLIA TELEVISION | SOME MORE PHOTOS

-One of the aspects about this vehicle that I had ‘failed to remember’ was that it carried it’s own 2 inch QUAD VTR.
-When I learned this recently I seriously wondered how you could get a very large 2 inch QUAD into such a medium sized vehicle….and still have room for a reasonable Production Gallery.
-Well that was explained in another photo from one of the brochures:
+One of the aspects about this vehicle that I had ‘failed to remember’ was that it carried its own 2 inch QUAD VTR.
+When I learned this recently I seriously wondered how you could get a very large 2 inch QUAD into such a medium-sized vehicle….and still have room for a reasonable Production Gallery.
+That However that was explained in another photo from one of the brochures:

 Promoted in 1966 by RCA under the slogan ‘RCA New Look’, the TR-4 was their attempt at a compact QUAD machine and was considerably smaller than any of the existing Ampex or RCA models .
 An even smaller TR-5 model then came out for ‘mobiles’, but it was ‘record only.’

 Here’s a photo of the interior of the Production Gallery in CVG333D, showing the Engineering Manager’s desk foreground and the Vision Engineer’s seated in front with their CCU’s, waveform and camera monitors.

 The second Anglia scanner shown above, was assembled in the Mann Egerton workshops in Norwich and wasn’t a complete Pye-built vehicle like the first.
 However, it’s full of Pye gear as this interior shot shows.
 Similar equipment on this ‘Production’ desk also appears in a later article about Pye scanners.